CELEBRATING GOD'S LOVE FOR ALL PEOPLE

 Because our believing affects our living, we are committed to making God’s love and justice known in Lakeview and beyond.
 We partner with a number of ministries locally and globally – both through giving of financial resources and giving of volunteer time.
 We see ourselves as people of faith who have both the privilege and responsibility to speak for those whose voices are marginalized, so we seek to be a prophetic voice in matters of justice – especially for those living in poverty, violence, or those who are victims of the “isms” of our society (heterosexism & homophobia; racism; sexism; able-ism; ageism; etc.).
 We see ourselves as people faith who are also meant to partner with God in easing suffering – so we pray that we do that in our efforts to help serve a meal at Lakeview Shelter, to provide a Safe Haven for homeless GLBTQ youth, or by hosting Recovery groups in our space.
 In addition, each month Broadway collects donations for a specific organization.

-You can donate throughout the month – make checks out to Broadway and designate "June Mission Minute” (split between both) or "YEPP" or "Living Well."
-You can also donate online by clicking the donate button above right.
+You can donate throughout the month – make checks out to Broadway and designate "March Mission Minute” (split between both) or "CLASP" or “MSF.”
+You can also donate online.